Sensitivity Approximation by the Peano-Baker Series: Introduction

 Adjoint sensitivity analysis is designed to ease the computation of sensitivities with respect to $\bfp$ of an objective function

-for some function $g$ (certain smoothness assumptions are necessary for $g$).
+for some function $g$ (satisfying certain smoothness assumptions).
 Alternatively, the method can be used to compute sensitivities of $g(\bfx (T), T, \bfp)$, that is a function only defined at the final time $T$.
 The method amounts to introducing an augmented objective function from $G$ by introducing Lagrange multipliers associated with the underlying ODE, and computing the derivatives $dG/dp_j$ of this objective function; see e.g.\ \cite{CLPR03, Marchuk95, MAS96} for the details.

 In contrast to the forward sensitivity analysis, the adjoint method does not rely on the actual state sensitivities, $\partial x_i / \partial p_j$, but rather on the adjoint state process.
 It is possible, albeit impractical, to formulate the problem so that the adjoint sensitivity analysis computes $\partial x_i / \partial p_j$, the quantities of interest in this paper: define $g(\bfx,t,\bfp)=x_i(t)$ and use the adjoint sensitivity method to compute the sensitivities of $g$ at the specific times $T=t_k$.
 However, this must be repeated for each component $x_i$ of the state $\bfx$ and for each time $t_k$ at which an approximation of the sensitivity of the ODE model is sought.
 As a result, the use of adjoint sensitivity is not recommended for this purpose, especially when (i) the dimension of the state space is large, and (ii) there are many time points $t_k$ at which the sensitivities are to be computed.